-1. Reflection post (10 points, 10% of grade)
+1. Op-ed on sexual ethics (15 points, 15% of grade)

-The first assignment will require you to submit a 1-2 page reflection on the readings.
-Please make sure you are up to date with reading.
-The assignment will close at midnight Friday, week 4.
+The first assignment will require you to write you own "op-ed" piece on why we need to talk about sexual ethics.
+The piece should be approximately 3 pages and will form the basis of your opening statement in the manifesto assignment.
+Citations to relevant literature should be included so please make sure you are up to date with reading.
+The assignment is due midnight Friday, week 4.

-2. Response papers (3@15 points each, total 45 points, 45% of grade)
+2. Response papers (2@15 points each, total 30 points, 30% of grade)

-You will write a 2-3 page response paper at the end of each theme of the course.
-For maximum points, each response paper will require you to show engagement with all course readings to date.
-We will discuss the requirements for each paper in Canvas and more guidance will be posted in Canvas.
+You will write a 2-3 page response paper reflecting themes of the course and how you have analyzed their relevance to sexual ethics.
+For maximum points, each response paper will require you to show engagement with course readings.
+We will discuss the requirements for each paper in class.

-3. Individual 'Manifesto' for a feminist sexual ethics (30 points, 30% of grade)
+3. Individual 'Manifesto' for a feminist sexual ethics (40 points, 40% of grade)